ymap/sorbet/website/blog/2019-05-16-state-of-sorbet-spring-2019.md

 <!-- prettier-ignore-start -->

-[^languages]: We also use plenty of of other languages including Go for infrastructure tasks, Scala for data wrangling, and JavaScript for client-side work.
+[^languages]: We also use plenty of other languages including Go for infrastructure tasks, Scala for data wrangling, and JavaScript for client-side work.